AI-Powered Automation: A Game-Changer in Building Plan Scrutiny - www.lokmattimes.com

 Civit suite's CivitPERMIT is an in-one cloud-based software solution for digitally managing the entire building permit process from application submission to fee collection to automated building code compliance check, review, inspections, and issuance of building permits.

 CivitPERMIT streamlines and automates the end-to-end building permits management process with insights for smarter town and city planning.
-It is designed for local and state governments to achieve up to 80 per cent efficiency through digital and intelligent automation and serve citizens in building smart and beautiful communities.
+It is designed for local and state governments to achieve up to 80% efficiency through digital and intelligent automation and serve citizens in building smart and beautiful communities.

 About Author: